Your Guide to Mount LeConte in the Smoky Mountains

 Alum Cave Trail

-The Alum Cave Trail is the shortest, yet steepest, trail that takes you to Mount LeConte.
+The Alum Cave Trail is the shortest, yet steepest, trail that takes you to Mt.
+LeConte.
 Although it’s strenuous as you go up on your way there, it makes for an easier hike back down the mountain.
 At the lower portion of the trail, you’ll see Arch Rock, Inspiration Point and the Alum Cave Bluffs.
 You’ll reach Mount LeConte at about 5.5 miles into the trail.

 The Boulevard Trail

-The Boulevard Trail is about an 8-mile hike to Mount LeConte.
+The Boulevard Trail is about an 8-mile hike to Mt.
+LeConte.
 It’s a rolling trail that follows a narrow ridge with forested slopes on both sides.
 You’ll have a total elevation gain of about 3,000 feet!
 To get to the trailhead, you’ll follow the Appalachian Trail from the Newfound Gap parking lot for about 2.7 miles, where you’ll turn left onto the Boulevard Trail.
 The trail mostly follows the ridgeline of the mountain, meaning you’ll have stunning lookout areas along the way.
 This is the only trail of the 5 that passes over the true mountain summit, High Top!

 The roundtrip distance for the hike to Mount LeConte via the Bullhead Trail is about 14.4 miles.
 The Bullhead Trail now shares a trailhead with Rainbow Falls.
 You’ll park at the Rainbow Falls trailhead, then find the gate just before the parking lot entrance, which is where the Bullhead Trail starts.
 Technically, for about .4 miles, you’ll be hiking the Old Sugarlands Trail before hanging a left onto the actual Bullhead Trail.
 This hike provides a taste of backcountry solitude and gorgeous views.
 You’ll pass several rock cliff faces, two small caves, The Pulpit, Balsam Point and more.
-After about 7.2 miles, you’ll reach the summit of Mount LeConte.
+After about 7.2 miles, you’ll reach the summit of Mt.
+LeConte.

 Rainbow Falls Trail

 If you’re hoping to see a gorgeous waterfall along your hike, this is the trail for you.
 This challenging 13.8-mile hike features an elevation gain of 3,993, but every step is worth it.
 You’ll get to pass by the highest single-drop waterfall in the Smokies when you hike the Rainbow Falls Trail!
 Rainbow Falls is an 80-foot-high waterfall.
 On sunny afternoons, a rainbow that’s produced by the mist can be seen.
-About 4 miles past the waterfall, you’ll reach the summit of Mount LeConte.
+About 4 miles past the waterfall, you’ll reach the summit of Mt.
+LeConte.
 Although this trail is considered the most strenuous hike to Mount LeConte, its shadier pathways do make it slightly cooler during the summer than the other 4 trails.

 Trillium Gap Trail